OpenJML/openjml.github.io/tutorial/MethodCalls.md

 Looking at this piece by piece:
 * The method `lessThanDouble` requires positive inputs with the first argument larger than the second.
 It returns true if the first argument is less than double the second.
 The method proves without a problem.
-For now, ignore the feasibility checks.
-[A later lesson](Feasibility) will explain those.
-If you want you can turn off those checks for now with the option `-checkFeasibility=none`.
 The output about `lessThanDouble` is near the end of the listing.
 * The default constructor `T_CallerCallee()` also verifies without problem.
 * The method `caller1` calls `lessThanDouble` for two test cases and checks